yuwchen/InQSS/README.md

 'DDAE_snr2_pink_TMHINT_b2_22_01',
 'DDAE_snr5_white_TMHINT_g4_24_07'

 (If you encounter any issues while downloading the dataset, please reach out to the author (yc4093@columbia.edu).)
+#### Notes about the file name:
+Method None also indicates a clean wave file.
+If the method is None, these files are used for the pretest and are part of the SE model training data.
+The method shows None because it’s not indicated in the wave file name.
+(Wave files are named as {method}\_{snr-level}\_{noise}\_{cleanUtterance})

 ----
 Due to the page limit, some details about the dataset are not written in the paper.